vongomben/lutopia/_posts/2024-03-17-Ozora-2024-2024-festival-talk.md

 </ul>

 The talk is focusing of the history of this kind of devices, from an idea that inspired me from Bunnie Huang and his <a href="https://www.bunniestudios.com/blog/?p=3345" target="_blank"> Phage Tracker (2013)</a> to more later project I’ve seen popping up lately, both commercial and DIY.
 It lasts approximately 45 minutes and you can grab some of the bugger whys in the paragraphs below.
+<br><br>

-I deeply thanks Bunnie himself, my dear friend Michelle Thorne and Bruce Sterling to help me reaching this moment, as well as my son Djibril, the very first person I shared this tame idea on Febraury the 20th, 2024.
+I deeply thanks Bunnie himself, my dear friend Michelle Thorne and Bruce Sterling to help me reaching this notes, as well as my son Djibril, the very first person I shared this tame idea on Febraury the 20th, 2024.
+A thought to Eric and Peter Pan for some confrontational chats.

 <br><br>